6Ulm/bml-course/syllabus.md

 * Decision theory
 * 50 shades of Bayes: Subjective and objective interpretations
 * Bayesian supervised and unsupervised learning
-* Advanced Monte Carlo methods
+* Advanced Bayesian computation: Monte Carlo and variational methods
 * Bayesian nonparametrics
 * Bayesian methods for deep learning

 ## Prerequisites
 * An undergraduate course in probability.
-* It is recommended to have followed either the course of P. Latouche and N. Chopin on "Probabilistic graphical models" or the course of S. Allassonière on "computational statistics" during the first semester.
+* It is recommended to have followed either the course of P. Latouche and N. Chopin on "Probabilistic graphical models" or the course of S. Allassonière on "Computational statistics" during the first semester.
-* A working knowledge of Python is required for practical sessions.
+* Practical will be in Python and R. A basic knowledge of both languages is required.
+Nothing fancy, students should simply be able to read and write simple programs and load libraries: going through a basic online tutorial in both languages should be enough.

 ## Organization of courses
 * 6x2 hours of lectures
 * 4x2 hours of practicals
 * 4 hours of "student seminars" for the evaluation.
 * All classes and material will be in English.
-Students can write their final report either in French or English.
+Students may write their final report either in French or English.

 ## Validation
 * Students form groups.
 Each group reads and reports on a research paper from a list.
-We expect a dash of creativity: students should identify a weakness of the paper, and try to push in that direction.
+We strongly encourage a dash of creativity: students should identify a weak point, shortcoming or limitation of the paper, and try to push in that direction.
 This can mean extending a proof, implementing another feature, investigating different experiments, etc.
-* Deliverables are a small report and a short oral presentation in front of the class.
+* Deliverables are a small report and a short oral presentation in front of the class, in the form of a student seminar, which will take place during the last lecture.